-- Although in Australia the vast majority of Jews look and dress like other Australians, some observant men will be bearded and wear a kippah (skullcap) or hat at all times. - Some married orthodox Jewish women also cover their hair with a sheitel (a wig), a hat or scarf. - Jewish women observe a code of modesty.
+- Some observant men will be bearded and wear a kippah (skullcap) or hat at all times. - Some married orthodox Jewish women also cover their hair with a sheitel (a wig), a hat or scarf. - Jewish women observe a code of modesty.
 Generally, observant orthodox Jewish women do not wear trousers, and wear dresses to below the knees and blouses that cover the elbows.